 The northern flush is quite wet in places and still has a natural central drainage channel with some flowing water.
 The flush flows north down a relatively steep slope with a northern aspect.
 This flush is within the unditched section.
 Birch trees are scattered along this flush, forming small pockets of scrub in places.
 Pine is also present.
 Some of the Birch is multi-stemmed from damage by previous fires.
 This flush still has some exceptional Sphagnum cover and cover of other bryophytes, although this has now deteriorated.
 Some of the flush is still quaking.
-Some large hummocks of Aulacomnium palustre are present on either side of the flush as well as hummocks of Polytrichum spp.
-Hummocks of S. palustre are present in the central zone.
-Cranberry is growing on the hummocks of Aulacomnium palustre and Crowberry is present.
+Some large hummocks of Aulacomnium palustre are present on either side of the flush as well as hummocks of Aulacomnium palustre and Crowberry is present.
 Several pools within the flush are completely infilled with rotting Sphagnum or algae.
 Other species present include Bramble, Bracken and Broad Buckler Fern.
 The flush probably would have been considered 'active' (part of the active raised bog) prior to ditching.
 Heather on both sides of the flush is somewhat taller and leggier.
 The head of the flush is still quite wet with some high cover of Sphagnum spp.
 Bog Myrtle is present in this area.